 Operating on the wrong leg or arm is preventable.
 Nobody needs computerized medical records to get that right.
 A sign pinned to the chest of the patient would work as well.
 Steve got a MRSA infection, because doctors disregarded an index card written by me to give him a prophylactic antibiotic prior to surgery, since after the toxic mold poisoning we both had difficulty in wound healing, and caught every ‘bug’ we were exposed to.
 Because of the anti-mold lobbyists in Washington and medical schools, creating built in prejudices that prevent medical professionals from calling anything that raises mold liability as a symptom for toxic mold poisoning, no one believed it.
 And if they did, then they didn’t act on it.

 I got an infection where a tooth was extracted, because of the school’s unclean procedures and because they refused to give me a prophylactic antibiotic, that I had taken for decades every time I went to the dentist.
+The statisticians claimed I didn’t need one.
+They circulated that intel to all dentists – or somebody else did, based on their findings.
+There were people wanting to blame the antibiotic resistance of humans on the amount of antibiotics they took.
+How often does one individual go to the dentist and take a prophylactic antibiotic?
+These people were trying to shift the blame from the slaughter industries injecting massive amounts of antibiotics into their prey to keep them clean until slaughter.
+I wonder if I was the only one who subsequently got an infection post dental work?
 What is it that doctor’s want?
 Proof?
 If you can’t believe the patient with their own facts, then you certainly can’t believe a doctor with prejudice.

 No, to computerized medical records, until the above mentioned problems are examined and solved.
 Yes, to ethics and accuracy.
 Computers aren’t the solution, not yet.
 And, when you make a mistake, report it immediately.
 Don’t cover it up.